ObelusFamily/Anythink-Market-r5ual/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+# Setting up the environment locally

+open your command prompt in directory where project is cloned

+run command --   docker-compose up

+wait until it laods up locally both front-end and back-end

+open this url in new browser tab http://localhost:3000/api/ping

+and to register open this url http://localhost:3001/register